Description

 Curriculum Requirements

 The curriculum requirements of the College consist of three areas: ACE (Achievement-Centered Education), College of Agricultural Sciences and Natural Resources Core, and Degree Program requirements and electives.
 All three areas of the College Curriculum Requirements are incorporated within the description of the Major/Degree Program sections of the catalog.
-The individual major/degree program listings of classes ensures that a student will meet the minimum curriculum requirements of the College.
+The individual major/degree program listings of classes ensure that a student will meet the minimum curriculum requirements of the College.

-Foreign Languages/Language Requirement
+World Languages/Language Requirement

 Minimum Hours Required for Graduation